The Best Children's Playgrounds on Long Island

 1. Cedar Creek Park – Seaford

 If you live south of the Long Island Expressway, this could be the best playground for you.
-Voted most popular on Long Island for good reason, the Nassau County park has four play areas and is fenced to contain wanderers.
-It features clubhouses, a sandbox with diggers, a hang glider, and plenty of slides.
-If your kids are older, grab some roller skates and enjoy the outdoor rink or visit the nearby aerodrome for remote-controlled airplane viewing.
+The Nassau County park has four play areas and is fenced to contain wanderers.
+It features clubhouses, a sandbox with diggers and plenty of slides.
+If your kids are older, grab some roller skates and enjoy the outdoor rink or visit the paddle ball courts.

 2. Christopher Morley Park – Roslyn

 Another Nassau County facility, Christopher Morley features tennis courts, three pools, an ice rink, a dog park, and a large playground structure.
 The swimming pool requires an additional fee.
 Just outside of the pool complex, you'll find the playground area.
-Playsets are designed to accommodate different age groups, and much of the play area is covered by trees, providing shade from the sun.
-Two swingsets are located in the play area: One for toddlers and another for older children.
+Play sets are designed to accommodate different age groups, and much of the play area is covered by trees, providing shade from the sun.
+Two swing sets are located in the play area: One for toddlers and another for older children.
 The surface area is made of fall-softening tiles.
-In the summer, a sprayground is available, as well as a children’s swimming pool.
-Also on location is a cabin where park namesake Christopher Morley did his writing.
-Tours are available.
-A small, seasonal farmers market sells produce on Wednesdays.
+In the summer, a spray ground is available, as well as a children’s swimming pool.
+Mid-May through late November a farmer's market operates from 7am-1pm.

 3. Clark Street Playground – Long Beach